Wednesday, February 03, 2021

 I spent a great deal of my life laboring under illusions about human nature.
 I once believed that we were capable of voluntarily doing things that caused us to suffer at the expense of others, in the name of altruism.
 In other words, goodness was sacrifice.
 Goodness was pain.
 Goodness was suffering in the name of upholding a higher ideal.
 That professor did me a favor when he showed me that altruism is as natural to humans as talking or walking, even if that wasn't his point.

 We talk about "teaching" kindness or empathy or compassion, but most of our efforts come from this mistaken notion of goodness coming at a personal price.
 What if we can't teach it?
 What if the very act of trying to teach it, robs children of their helper's high?
-This is something that we each must discover for ourselves and the doesn't easily happen in top-down, competitive, carrot-and-stick, rank-and-rate models of schooling.
+This is something that we each must discover for ourselves and that doesn't easily happen in top-down, competitive, carrot-and-stick, rank-and-rate models of schooling.
 It can only be found in environments of respect, freedom, and trust, where acts of altruism emerge from the children in their proper moments, and without the moralistic chirping of elders.
 We might want it to mean more.
 We might, as we did in the rhetoric class, want to elevate acts of kindness with mystical notions, but the very fact that it feels good to do good is Mother Nature at her best.
 We can't improve on that.

 Tired of butting heads with kids?
 Scolding them?
 Bossing them around?
 Do you feel like they just don't listen?
 Sign up now for my new 6-part e-course, The Technology of Speaking With Children So They Can Think, in which I pull the curtain back on the magic that comes from treating children like fully formed human beings.
 This course is for educators, parents, and anyone else who works with young children.
 It's the culmination of more than 20 years of research and practice.
 I've been speaking on this topic around the world for the past decade and know that it can be transformative both for adults and children.
 For more information and to register, click here.
 Thank you!